RahulSDeshpande/tyriar.github.io/_posts/2012-04-22-sass-syntactically-awesome-stylesheets.md

 ## Mixins

-Mixins are SASS's word for functions, you define a mixin and then include it within a selector.
+Mixins are Sass' word for functions, you define a mixin and then include it within a selector.
 One mixin I've found particularly useful defines an `inline-block` that contains the hack to make it work correctly in IE6.

 <!--prettify lang=css-->
     @mixin inline-block-xbrowser {